dwp/accessibility-manual/app/views/guidance-for-your-job-role/business-analyst/partials/definition-of-done.md

 - Automated accessibility tests passed using axe-core
 - Manual accessibility tests passed using Accessibility Insights
 - Manually checked usability using only a keyboard
-- Manually checked usability using a screenreader
+- Manually checked usability using a screen reader
 - Manually checked usability using a screen magnifier
 - Manually checked usability using speech recognition